 The overall graduate rate for students who began their studies in 2009 is 92 percent.
 This number includes full-time, first-time degree, and certificate-seeking students.

-University of Southern California Accreditation
+The University of Southern California Ranking

 Overall, USC was ranked #23 in “National Universities,” #13 in “Best Colleges for Veterans,” and #56 in “Best Value Schools.”
 It tied for #19 in “Most Innovative Schools.”

-Apply to the University of Southern California
+Financial Aid for Students at the University of Southern California